CellProfiling/pipex/README.md

   - `-nuclei_marker=<name before . in image file>` : example, from image filename "reg001_cyc001_ch001_DAPI.tif"-> -nuclei_marker=DAPI
   - `-nuclei_diameter=<number of pixels>` : example -> -nuclei_diameter=20. **OBS**: this is an approximate guideline, Stardist is smart enough to adapt around 50% above and below.
   - `-nuclei_expansion=<number of pixels, can be 0>` : example -> -nuclei_expansion=20. **OBS**: the algorithm is smart enough to not overlap the expansions
   - `-nuclei_definition=<optional, gradation between 0.001 and 0.999>` : example -> -nuclei_definition=0.5. **OBS**: this instructs to Stardist algorithm to be less or more strict in its detections.
 Leave it empty or at 0 for default Stardist model value.
+Also, if you are using big images and PIPEX is downscaling them, use a low value (i.e 0.1) to help Stardist work better with smaller nuclei.
   - `-membrane_marker=<optional, name before . in image file>` : example, from image filename "reg001_cyc008_ch003_CDH1.tif" -> -membrane_marker=CDH1. **OBS**: if you don't use membrane marker you will obtain a basic Stardist segmentation with the specified nuclei expansion
   - `-membrane_diameter=<optional, number of pixels>` : example -> -membrane_diameter=25. **OBS**: required if membrane marker is used, this is an approximate guideline, the custom watershed segmentation is smart enough to adapt.
   - `-membrane_compactness=<optional, "squareness" of the membrane, gradation between 0.001 and 0.999>` : example -> -membrane_compactness=0.5. **OBS**: required if membrane marker is used, this instructs the watershed algorithm to try to keep a more or less (bigger value is more) square-type segmentation.